 Further work has been carried out over the last decade, including an extension to the Gallowgate End.

 With Mike Ashley’s takeover of the club came a new Newcastle stadium name.
 St James’ Park was renamed the Sports Direct Arena, the sports merchandise company owned by Ashley.
 When Wonga.com became Newcastle United’s sponsor they bought the naming rights of the ground and changed it back to St. James’ Park.

 Newcastle United are one of the most supported clubs worldwide.
 They have hundreds of supporters clubs throughout the world, including Australia, USA and Europe, as well as throughout the United Kingdom.
-The club’s official twitter page is one of the most followed English football teams’ pages, with nearly a million followers
+The club’s official twitter page is one of the most followed English football teams’ pages, with over a million followers

 One of the key Newcastle United supporters clubs is the Newcastle United Supporters Trust.
 Founded in 2008, this not-for-profit organisation is hoping to raise enough funds to buy stakes in Newcastle United, and eventually take control of the club away from the very much disliked Mike Ashley, as well as representing the Newcastle support.